 DEVOPS-MODULES: This view contains the DevOps module jobs.
-Their purpose is to simplify the main job’s configurations by spliting different functionalities into different jobs.
+Their purpose is to simplify the main job’s configurations by spliting different functionalities into different modules.
 This will allow developers to easily develop, test and plug a new feature to the DevOps solution.
-Those jobs are release specific and their name is used to identify in which release they are used.
-In future their number will increase with each new release.
+These moduless are release specific and their name is used to identify in which release they are used.
+In future these modules will increase with each new release.

 Example: DEVOPS-R3.5-… , means that this module is developed and tested in R3.5.